Louis Blériot: 1909 Channel crossing

 News of his departure had been sent by radio to Dover, but it was generally expected that he would attempt to land on the beach to the west of the town.
 The Daily Mail correspondent, realising that Blériot had landed near the castle, set off at speed in a motor car and took Blériot to the harbour, where he was reunited with his wife.
 The couple, surrounded by a cheering crowd and photographers, were then taken to the Lord Warden Hotel at the foot of the Admiralty Pier; Blériot had become a celebrity.

-The Blériot Memorial, the outline of the aircraft laid out in granite setts in the turf (funded by oil manufacturer Alexander Duckham), marks his landing spot above the cliffs near Dover Castle.
+The Blériot Memorial, the outline of the aircraft laid out in granite setts in the turf (funded by oil manufacturer Alexander Duckham), and built by his brother Frederick Duckham (see above). marks his landing spot above the cliffs near Dover Castle.
 51.1312°N 1.326°E.

 The aircraft which was used in the crossing is now preserved in the Musée des Arts et Métiers in Paris.